decay42/mic-icon/README.md

 5. Set the chroma key color type to "custom"
 6. Click "Choose color" and put your background color (default: #00b140) in the "HTML:" input field
 7. Press Okay/Close a couple of times and position your capture where you want it - you are done

+# Acknowledgment

+Big thanks to [Chris Wilson](https://github.com/cwilso) and his work on his [volume-meter](https://github.com/cwilso/volume-meter/).
+This project has greatly helped in the development of this.